 The UK has worked hard to make starting your own company easy, and this includes incorporating your business as a limited company.
-Below, we provide a list of 5 items that you’ll need to bring to the party before you begin the company formation process.
+Below, we provide a list of 5 things you’ll need before you begin the process.

-What you need to form a limited company
+What do I need to form a limited company?

 1. A company name

 One of the most exciting aspects of company formation is choosing a company name.
-There are some rules that Companies House imposes regarding what you can name your company:
+Here are the rules when it comes to naming your company:

-- Your company name needs to be unique.
-It can’t be in use by any other registered company, and it must not be deemed too similar to an existing company name.
+- Choose a unique company name.
+It can’t be the same name as an existing registered company, and it must not be deemed too similar either.
 To determine if the name you’d like to use is available or taken, use our company name search tool.

-- You aren’t allowed to use offensive words, and you need to be wary of using ‘sensitive’ words.
+- Do not use offensive or sensitive words.
 You’re not allowed to suggest any connection to the government or any public authority, nor can you use any words otherwise protected, unless you have express permission from the relevant authority.

-- Your company name will be limited to 200 characters and it needs to end with the word “limited” or its abbreviation “LTD”.
+- Limit it to 200 characters and end it with either “limited” or its abbreviation “LTD”.
 Some exemptions do exist.

-Companies House provides official guidance on company name rules and requirements, which includes the full list of restricted ‘sensitive’ words and expressions.
-We recommend referring to this guidance before registering a company name.
+For further guidance, refer to the official guidance on company name rules and requirements, which includes the full list of restricted ‘sensitive’ words and expressions.

 2. Registered office address